NVIDIA/spark-rapids-jni/CONTRIBUTING.md

 #### Testing with Compute Sanitizer
 [Compute Sanitizer](https://docs.nvidia.com/compute-sanitizer/ComputeSanitizer/index.html) is a functional correctness checking suite included in the CUDA toolkit.
-And RAPIDS Accelerator JNI now supports leveraging Compute Sanitizer in memcheck mode in the unit tests to help catch any kernels that may be doing something incorrectly.
-To run the unit tests with Compute Sanitizer, append the `-DUSE_SANITIZER=ON` to the build command. e.g.
+And the RAPIDS Accelerator JNI now supports leveraging the Compute Sanitizer in memcheck mode in the unit tests to help catch any kernels that may be doing something incorrectly.
+To run the unit tests with the Compute Sanitizer, append the `-DUSE_SANITIZER=ON` to the build command. e.g.
 ```
 >  ./build/build-in-docker clean package -DUSE_SANITIZER=ON
 ```

+The Compute Sanitizer will output its report into one or multiple log files named as `sanitizer_for_pid_<pid number>.log` under the current workspace root path.

 Please note not all the unit tests can run with Compute Sanitizer.
 For example, `RmmTest#testEventHandler`, a problematic test, intentionally tries an illegal allocation because of a too big size as part of the